Creating a viable hydrogen economy has been saved

 In this video, our Hydrogen experts Eric Vennix and Oscar Kraan discuss the essential role which hydrogen will play in decarbonising hard-to-abate sectors, and in integrating intermittent renewable electricity, as transport medium and as storage medium.

 In the short term, hydrogen will be applied first in those sectors that are under societal pressure to decarbonise - likely those closest to the customer.
 Interest from the market is coming from consumer goods companies in Europe which can obtain a premium from consumers substituting their energy needs in production and distribution.
 Think about a car from green steel (produced with the use of hydrogen) and hydrogen trucks to distribute consumer products.

 In the medium to long term, industrial feedstock and electricity buffering are also likely to be decarbonised by hydrogen, as well as potentially some niches in other mobility applications and the built environment.

-In the longer term, the production of ammonia and synthetic hydrocarbon fuels produced from hydrogen will enable the decarbonisation of the hardest to abate sectors such as shipping, road freight and aviation.
+In the longer term, the production of ammonia and synthetic hydrocarbon fuels produced from hydrogen will enable the decarbonisation of the hardest to abate sectors such as shipping and aviation.